mozfet/meteor-logs/README.md

 Note that changing the color of a tag on the client does not change the color of the tag on the server, unless it is done in imports/startup/both.

+## Suppress color on host that do not support it, ala Galaxy Logs
+settings.json
+{
+  "host": {
+    "name": "Galaxy",
+    "supportsColorLogs": false
+  }
+}

 ## Atmosphere Package

 ### Installation